Thank you for your interest in the Columbia in Amman and Paris: Middle Eastern and North African Studies program for summer 2016!

 Columbia PhD students hoping to use the summer tuition credit must apply directly to GSAS.
 The instructions and guidelines for this award can be found at the following website: http://gsas.columbia.edu/content/summer-tuition-credit

 .
+Please note that the credit only covers educational costs, not housing.
+Please confirm with OGP the portion of the fee that is housing.
 Graduate students from other schools should check with their home schools and their departments for funding.

 - Official Transcript